nuxt/scripts/docs/content/scripts/content/google-maps.md

 **placeholder**

 The slot is used to display a placeholder image before the Google Maps is loaded.
 By default, this will show the Google Maps Static API image for the map.

-You can display it however you like.
+By providing your own placeholder slot you will disable the default placeholder image from being used and will not be charged for the Static Maps API usage.

 ```vue
 <template>